 WORLD AIDS DAY, DECEMBER 1, 2018

 We all are aware of the harshness of HIV/AIDS.
-An approximate 20% of the population is currently dwelling with this disease.
-Out of this, roughly 85% are responsive of their status.
+Approximately 20% of the population is currently dwelling with this disease.
+Out of this, roughly 85% are responsive to their status.
 What does this represent?
-It enlightens us that the ailment is here, it’s real and it impacts population around us.
+It enlightens us that the ailment is here, it’s real and it impacts the population around us.
 There is no sure-shot cure, but that doesn’t signify there is no life after it.

-HIV targets the immune system of the patients.
-Thus, it is important to supplement their diets with a natural immune booster along with the medication as suggested by healthcare provider.
-And at HealthDiva, we promise you a robust immune system to construct your body’s cover against ailments, and which is exactly why we advise the use of our high-quality supplements, namely HealthDiva’s Bio-Curcumin with Piperine, HealthDiva’s Phycomax, HealthDiva’s Organic Omega Flax Oil capsule, HealthDiva’s Berry Blast -Acai Berry Extract, all available online in the form of highly bio available capsule formulation for delivering the exact amounts of natural herbs to you.
+And at HealthDiva, we promise you a robust immune system to construct your body’s cover against ailments, and which is exactly why we advise the use of our high-quality supplements, namely HealthDiva’s Bio-Curcumin with Piperine, HealthDiva’s Phycomax, HealthDiva’s Organic Omega Flax Oil capsule, HealthDiva’s Berry Blast -Acai Berry Extract, all available online in the form of high bioavailable capsule formulation for delivering the exact amounts of natural herbs to you.
 These powerful supplements are known to naturally improve your immunity without any side effects… Together we can raise awareness and fight against HIV and AIDS.

 December 1st is World AIDS Day.
 Let us encourage an environment where we can talk about the issue.
-If you or someone you know is either suffering from the disease or suspects they are, encourage them to seek professional counselling.
-HIV can be prevented, but it can’t be cured.
+If you or someone you know is either suffering from the disease or suspects they are, encourage them to seek professional counseling.
+HIV/AIDS can be prevented, but it can’t be cured.
 It’s up to us to ensure that the beginning of this dreaded journey is not the end.